 Overton and Gregory bowled the overs that were available in what appeared to be pretty dinghy light, at least as far as could be divined from watching the live stream.
 In truth though, only those present on the ground could form any meaningful conclusion about the state of the light or the conditions.
 Gregory seemed off target, repeatedly bowling, to my untrained mind, too wide of off stump where batsmen intent only on survival could safely leave the ball.
 “Make him play,” my frustrated note says at one point, reflecting what my ears would have expected to hear in the stands had I been sat in the midst of a Somerset contingent.

-The wicket Overton took was that of Sam Northeast.
-From over the wicket, he angled a ball across the right-hander.
-Off the pitch, the ball cut a little further, just enough for Northeast’s attempt to turn it to leg to lift it far enough for George Bartlett at short leg to take what, from the reaction of the fielders, must have been an excellent catch.
-Hampshire were 103 for 4, still 152 runs behind and my arms were in the air in accompaniment to my cry of, “Yes!”
+The wicket Overton took was that of Northeast.
+The ball cut in from the off, just sufficiently for Northeast’s attempt to turn it to leg to lift it far enough for George Bartlett, just out of shot at short leg, to take what, from the reaction of the fielders, must have been an excellent catch.
+Hampshire were 103 for 4, still 152 runs behind and my arms were in the air accompanying my cry of, “Yes!”

-Three overs and seven runs later, Abell found himself in conversation with the umpires with play ended for the day.
+Three overs and seven runs later, Abell found himself in that conversation with the umpires with play ended for the day.
 The lack of play on the third day leaves the match open as a contest on the fourth.
 The forecast suggests little if any sun but a small chance of rain.
 How good the light will be under the forecast cloud remains to be seen.
-If there are no interruptions Hampshire may need to take play some way beyond tea to survive.
-Vince and Dawson in particular have held up Somerset interminably in the past, so the task is not an impossible one, if an unlikely one against this Somerset attack.
+If there are no interruptions, Hampshire may need to bat some way beyond tea to survive.
+Vince and Dawson in particular have held up Somerset interminably in the past, so the task is not an impossible one, although Overton and the Somerset bowlers will have their say about that.
 If though, the forecast cloud hangs low in the sky, and the forecast has darkened as I write, we could have one of those days of unbearable tension where the two teams on the field battle it out while the one in the sky above hovers, like the sword of Damocles, threatening to intervene at the stroke of a light meter.